carineconstantino/security_tools/goosearch/README.md

 ### Objective

 Goosearch is a tool to create blacklist or whitelist by searching a simple word in Google.
 The goal is help create a realistic list of sites.
-Many blacklist or whitelist available are not update and some old sites are not effective to use in your environment settings of content filter.
+Many blacklist or whitelist available are not update and is less effective to use in your environment settings of content filter.